rolandVi/Splitty/README.md

 3. Long polling
 - long-polling is implemented for the events of the admin
 - when an event is created the admin can immediately see the new events
-- The implementation can be found in `ServerUtils`
+- The implementation can be found in `AdminOverviewPageCtrl`, `ServerUtils` and `EventRestController`
+- In `AdminOverviewPageCtrl` the connection is established and the client is 'registered' for updates
+- In the `ServerUtils` the requests are sent
+- In the `EventRestController`, `createEvent()` updates all the listener's information

 4. WebSockets
 - web socket has been implemented for the expenses of the events